 Just because the Seven Sisters colleges are relatively less selective doesn't mean that you can slack off academically.
 You'll still need a top GPA and test scores and strong letters of recommendation to have a good chance of getting in.

 Letters of recommendation are particularly important for Seven Sisters schools because of the value that those schools place on how you can contribute to their community.

 Because the alumnae networks are so central to the Seven Sisters colleges, the expectation is that if you are accepted and attend one of the schools, you'll be part of the community for a long time.
-Admissions officers at Seven Sisters schools want to be sure you're someone who exemplifies the quality of a Seven Sisters student, which means they don't just care about your grades; they also care about how you interact with teachers and other students.
+Admissions officers at Seven Sisters schools want to be sure you're someone who exemplifies the qualities of a Seven Sisters student, which means they don't just care about your grades; they also care about how you interact with teachers and other students.

 The bottom line is that to get into a Seven Sisters school, along with good grades, test scores, and GPA, you want your recommender to be able to describe your leadership, your personality, or your ability to work well both individually and as part of a group.
-You do not want them to write something impersonal like "Laura was a good student who succeeded academically in my class."
+You do not want them to write something impersonal like, "Laura was a good student who succeeded academically in my class."

 Tip 2: Interview With an Alum